Mark2Mark/Skedge/README.md

 > If you’re just reading data and drawing new objects from that data, you should be fine.

-## TODO

-- [x] Autosave text edits.
-Reopening Skedge now remembers your code.
-Thanks Georg!
-- [x] Fix encoding.
-Cannot save a file with words like »don’t«.
-- [ ] Display change of file in Window Title (Completely different file handling).
-- [ ] Work around some peculiar quirks that don’t need to be transferred to the actual reporterPlugin code later.
-(For instance calling some variables and functions `global`)
-- [ ] Provide more code snippets.
-- [x] Sophisticated syntax highlighting.
-- [x] Add license to Repo.

 ## Pull Requests

 Feel free to comment or pull requests for any improvements.